Inventory management definitions and inventory terms beginning with the letter C

 A customizable dashboard enables each user to create, organize and display information enhanced with widgets and panels.

 CVS EDI enables small and mid-sized multi-channel merchants to fulfill CVS’s EDI trading requirements as a supplier.

 A cycle count, or physical inventory count, is the process to reconcile the item quantities recorded in the inventory system with an actual physical count.

-Cycle stock, or available stock, is the inventory that is available for the excluding excess stock and safety stock or buffer stock.
+Cycle stock, or lot-size inventory and available stock, is the inventory that is available for the excluding excess stock and safety stock or buffer stock.